Tunnels & encapsulation

 This works because the GRE protocol is stateless—each packet is processed independently and does not require any negotiation or coordination between tunnel endpoints.
 Tunnel endpoints are technically bound to IP addresses but do not need to be bound to specific devices.
 Any device that can strip off the outer headers and then route the inner packet can handle any GRE packet sent over the tunnel.

-Cloudflare’s Anycast GRE architecture provides a conduit to your GRE tunnel for every server in every data center on Cloudflare’s global edge network as shown in the image below.
+Cloudflare’s Anycast architecture provides a conduit to your tunnel for every server in every data center on Cloudflare’s global edge network as shown in the image below.

 Cloudflare’s Network Analytics provides near real-time visibility into network and transport layer traffic patterns and DDoS attacks which can help troubleshoot IP traffic issues.
 You can also use Network Analytics to view information about the traffic that leaves Cloudflare’s Edge by reviewing ingress and egress tunnel traffic over a specific amount of time.